kyle-tennison/notes/independent study/electromagnetism/Gyrator-Capacitor Model.md

 ![](../../media/excalidraw/excalidraw-2024-11-10-21.06.50.excalidraw.svg)
 %%[🖋 Edit in Excalidraw](../../media/excalidraw/excalidraw-2024-11-10-21.06.50.excalidraw.md)%%

-In a Gyrator:
+In a gyrator:

 $$V_1=RI_2,\ \ V_2=RI_1$$

 In the gyrator-capacitor model, **the gyrator acts as a transducer between electrical energy and magnetic energy**.

-> A transducer is just something that converts one form of energy into another
+> A transducer is just something that converts one form of energy into another.

-*An electric emf is analogous to a magnetic mmf in this model*.
+*An electric emf is analogous to a magnetic MMF in this model*.

 > I'd like to look into gyrators more.
-It looks like they're used in op-amps, but I don't understand their fundamental purpose nor their means of operation.
+It looks like they're used in op-amps, but I don't understand their fundamental purpose or their means of operation.

 ### Magnetic Voltage